You are here:

 Governor recruitment: asking for references

-A referee can be anyone who is not a family member or friend of the applicant.
+Anyone who isn’t a family member or friend of the applicant.

-For example, a referee could be an applicant's line manager or a more senior colleague at work.
+For example, they could be an applicant's line manager or a more senior colleague at work.
 If appropriate, their child’s headteacher could be a suitable referee.

 If an applicant is being appointed based on specific skills, the referee should be someone who has knowledge of their capabilities in these areas.